vorobalek/autobackend/README.md

 - Single-column primary key,
 - Multi-column primary key.

-Depending on the number of columns in your entity, follow the instructions below to enable AutoBackend.SDK to track changes.
+Depending on the number of primary key columns in your entity, follow the instructions below to enable AutoBackend.SDK to track changes.

 ### Keyless Entities